-> - Changes in the menstrual cycle, premature menopause, and infertility (inability to become pregnant).
-Most women with vulvar cancer, however, have already gone through menopause.
+- Changes in the menstrual cycle, premature menopause, and infertility (inability to become pregnant).
+But most women with vulvar cancer have already gone through menopause.

 Chemo often affects the blood-forming cells of the bone marrow, leading to low blood counts.
 This can cause:

-- Increased chance of infections (due to low white blood cell count)
+- Increased chance of infections (low white blood cell count)

-- Increased chance of bleeding and bruising (due to low blood platelet count)
+- Increased chance of bleeding and bruising ( low blood platelet count)

-- Tiredness (due to anemia, that is, low red blood cell count)
+- Tiredness (from anemia, which is a low red blood cell count)

-Other side effects can occur depending on what drug is used.
-Most side effects are temporary and stop when the treatment is over, but some chemo drugs can have long-lasting or even permanent effects.
-For example, cisplatin can cause nerve damage (called neuropathy).
+Other side effects depend on what drug is used.
+Most side effects are short-term and stop when the treatment is over, but some chemo drugs can have long-lasting or even permanent effects.
+For instance, cisplatin can cause nerve damage (called neuropathy).
 This can lead to numbness, tingling, or even pain in the hands and feet.
-It can also damage the kidneys.
-To lower the risk of kidney damage, the patient is given plenty of fluids intravenously (IV) before and after each dose.
+Cisplatin can also damage the kidneys.
+To lower the risk of kidney damage, plenty of fluids are given intravenously (IV) before and after each dose.

-Ask your cancer care team about the chemo drugs you will receive and what side effects you can expect.
+Ask your cancer care team about the chemo drugs you'll get and what side effects you can expect.
 Also be sure to talk with them about any side effects you do have so that they can be treated.
 For example, you can be given medicine to reduce or prevent nausea and vomiting.